- Reading Time = 4 minutes

 Kill Mold Deeply

 Of the factors needed for mold growth – temperature, food source and moisture – the last is the only one you have much control over.
-That’s why lowering moisture levels is always the first step when killing mold, but that’s not enough on its own.
+That’s why lowering indoor moisture levels is always the first step when killing mold, but that’s not enough on its own.

 Living mold spores lie dormant after reduced moisture levels have shut down growth, but they’re ready to spring into action at levels of moisture that would be too low to start new growth on clean surfaces.
 That’s why you need to apply a deep mold killer.